Ahmad Batebi: Escape

-Batebi's lawyer, Lily Mazahery, reported his critical situation in Arbil to the United States government, which provided Humanitarian Parole for his entrance to the U.S. Although Sweden had granted him asylum through UNHCR, after consulting his friends and lawyer in the U.S., Batebi preferred to reside there.
+Mazahery reported his critical situation in Arbil to the United States government, which accepted his entrance to the US under "humanitarian parole".
+Although Sweden had granted him asylum through UNHCR, after consulting his friends and lawyer in the US, Batebi preferred to reside there.
 On June 23, 2008, Batebi left Iraq for the United States.
-After a short airport transit through Austria, he arrived in Washington Dulles International Airport on June 24, 2008, where officials escorted him from the National Security Council from his plane to the international section of the airport, where the White House officials transferred his custody to his then-lawyer, Lily Mazahery.
+After a short airport transit through Austria, he arrived in Washington Dulles International Airport on June 24, 2008, where officials escorted him from the National Security Council from his plane to the international section of the airport, where White House officials transferred his custody to Mazahery.